Some links in this article are affiliate links, which means I earn from qualifying purchases.

 Virtually every competitive powerlifting, weightlifter, Crossfitter, and bodybuilder will have a set of wrist wraps in their gym bag.

-However, they’re not used for every exercise in the gym, nor are they used on every set.
+However, they’re not used for every exercise in the gym or on every set.

 They’re a tool that is utilized when you’re going for a max effort, either when building to a heavy set, or working closer to your fatigue limit like when doing an AMRAP set (as many reps as possible).